Cannabis indica: Cultivation

 Broad-leafed C. indica plants in the Indian subcontinent are traditionally cultivated for the production of charas, a form of hashish.
 Pharmacologically, C. indica landraces tend to have higher THC content than C. sativa strains.
 Some users report more of a "stoned" feeling and less of a "high" from C. indica when compared to C. sativa.
-(The terms sativa and indica, used in this sense, are more appropriately termed "narrow-leaflet" and "wide-leaflet" drug type, respectively.)
 The C. indica high is often referred to as a "body buzz" and has beneficial properties such as pain relief in addition to being an effective treatment for insomnia and an anxiolytic, as opposed to C. sativa's more common reports of a cerebral, creative and energetic high, and even (albeit rarely) including hallucinations.
 Differences in the terpenoid content of the essential oil may account for some of these differences in effect.
 Common C. indica strains for recreational or medicinal use include Kush and Northern Lights.

 A recent genetic analysis included both the narrow-leaflet and wide-leaflet drug "biotypes" under C. indica, as well as southern and eastern Asian hemp (fiber/seed) landraces and wild Himalayan populations.